RFC North Sea - Med has a unique contact point for requesting international capacity: the one-stop shop (OSS).

 When is capacity available to order ?

-For a defined timetable, RFC North Sea - Med publishes capacity at three different times:
+For a defined timetable, RFC North Sea - Med publishes capacity three times:

 - 2nd Monday of January until 2nd Monday in April (the year before the train run)